- Why would I want to use MP3 files

 specific dances/callers/etc., and access any recording instantly.

-quality.
-You can rewind, skip back, and skip forward instantly
+You can rewind, skip back, and skip forward instantly with no

-with no annoying tape delays.
-You can record whole dances
+annoying tape delays.
+You can record whole dances automatically

-automatically without having to touch your laptop or worry about
+without having to touch your laptop or worry about turning tapes

 - What kind of equipment do I need?

-laptops have nice sound systems these days.
-You just need an
+have nice sound systems these days.
+You just need an audio input

-audio input and audio output jack.
-You can use the same kind of
+and audio output jack.
+You can use the same kind of patch box that

-patch box that you use for recording with cassette tapes.
-Note
+you use for recording with cassette tapes.
+Note that some laptop

-that some laptop computers need to have a stereo input cable even
+computers need to have a stereo input cable even when recording

-when recording mono, or you cannot get full recording level.
-A
+mono, or you cannot get full recording level.
+A nice set of

-nice set of amplified computer speakers gives plenty of volume
+amplified computer speakers gives plenty of volume when playing the

 - What kind of software do I need?